Samantha2233/2-Minute-Mindsets/README.md

-#2 Minute Mindsets
+# 2 Minute Mindsets
 Nathan Czubaj shares tips and tricks to live a more intentional and meaningful life in his 2 minutes videos.
 The purpose of this website is to expose his videos and log subscriber's emails.
 I've used the YouTube API to fetch his latest videos and connected a MongoDB database to catch his subscribers.
-In the future, he's like to add courses to his website so JSON web token authentication is set up for that.
+In the future, he'd like to add courses to his website so JSON web token authentication is set up for that.

 [2 Minutes Mindsets Website](https://twominmind.herokuapp.com/)